Pahari-Pothwari: Pothohar Plateau

-Pothwari, also spelt Potwari, Potohari and Pothohari, is spoken in the north-eastern portion of Pothohar Plateau of northern Punjab, an area administratively within Rawalpindi division.
-Pothwari is its most common name, and some call it Pindiwal Punjabi to differentiate it from the Punjabi spoken elsewhere in Punjab.
+Pothwari, also spelt Potwari, Potohari and Pothohari, is spoken in the northern half of Pothohar Plateau of northwestern Punjab, an area administratively within Rawalpindi Division.
+Pothwari is its most common name, and some call it Pindiwal Punjabi to differentiate it from the dialects spoken elsewhere in Punjab.

-Pothwari extends southwards up to the Salt Range, with the city of Jhelum marking the border with Majha dialect.
+Pothwari extends southwards up to the Salt Range, with the city of Jhelum marking the border with Majhi dialect.
 To the north, Pothwari transitions into the Pahari-speaking area, with Bharakao, near Islamabad, generally regarded as the point where Pothwari ends and Pahari begins.
 In Attock and Talagang districts of Pothohar, it comes in contact with other Lahnda varieties, namely Chacchi, Awankari and Ghebi.
 In Chakwal, yet another dialect is spoken, Dhani.

-Pothwari has been represented as a dialect of Punjabi by the Punjabi language movement, and in census reports the Pothwari areas of Punjab have been shown as Punjabi-majority.
+Pothwari is generally viewed as a dialect of Punjabi, and in census reports the speakers in Punjab return their language as Punjabi.
 (Note: For example, according to the 1981 census report for Rawalpindi District, 85.1% of households had Punjabi as mother tongue.
 In any census, only a small number of major languages have been counted separately, and there has not been a separate option available for either Pahari or Pothwari.)

 Mirpur

-East of the Pothwari areas, across the Jhelum River into Mirpur District in Azad Kashmir, the language is more similar to Pothwari than to the Pahari spoken in the rest of Azad Kashmir.
+East of the Pothwari areas, across the Jhelum River into Mirpur District in Azad Kashmir, the language is mostly indistinguishable from the Pothwari spoken in the neighbouring Pothohar Plateau rather than the Pahari which is spoken in the rest of Azad Kashmir.
 Locally it is known by a variety of names: (Note: One language activist from the diaspora in Britain "[has] said that he does not give the language a single name because those who speak the language call it many different things."
 (Lothers & Lothers 2012).)
-Pahari, Mirpur Pahari, Mirpuri, (Note: Some, at least in the British diaspora, consider this term to be a misnomer if applied to the language.
+Pothohari, Mirpur Pothwari, Mirpuri, (Note: Some, at least in the British diaspora, consider this term to be a misnomer if applied to the language.
 (Lothers & Lothers 2012).) and Pothwari, while some of its speakers call it Punjabi.
 Mirpuris possess a strong sense of Kashmiri identity that overrides linguistic identification with closely related groups outside Azad Kashmir, such as the Pothwari Punjabis.
 The Mirpur region has been the source of the greater part of Pakistani immigration to the UK, a process that started when thousands were displaced by the construction of the Mangla Dam in the 1960s and emigrated to fill labour shortages in England.

-The British Mirpuri diaspora now numbers several hundred thousand, and Pahari has been argued to be the second most common mother tongue in the UK, yet the language is little known in the wider society there and its status has remained surrounded by confusion.
+The British Mirpuri diaspora now numbers several hundred thousand, and Pothwari has been claimed to be the second most common mother tongue in the UK till replaced by Polish, yet the language is little known in the wider society there and its status has remained surrounded by confusion.